Are you involved in a sporting organisation negotiating a high-value sponsorship agreement?

 We can assist your organisation to understand the regulations and identify the key governance issues relating to your unique sport and structure.

 Good governance practices for sporting clubs will involve key stakeholders, such as volunteers, committees, and managers, working together to define how your sport is controlled.

 We can assist you in understanding the existing structure, make recommendations if necessary about future structure, assess risks and develop clear policies and procedures.

 We know that many sports have inherent dangers and risks.
 Sports organisations, administrators, managers, coaches, team doctors, referees and officials owe a duty of care to participants, spectators, volunteers and members, and must, therefore, take reasonable precautions to avoid foreseeable harm or injury.
 Liability in sport-related injuries relates to a breach of the duty of care.

-We can provide advice on establishing your intellectual property (IP), including advice on due diligence, ownership, licencing, trademark registration, copyright, patents and design/images.
+We can provide advice on establishing your IP, including advice on due diligence, ownership, licensing, trademark registration, copyright, patents and design/images.

-We can also assist you to commercialise your IP with licencing agreements or the sale or transfer of your IP.
+We can also assist you to commercialise your IP with licensing agreements or the sale or transfer of your IP.

 Finally, we can act on your behalf to protect your exclusive rights to your IP should an infringement be discovered.

 Member protection policy issues